Community

 Instagram: @the_third_ge

-George Eberhardt’s terrazzo design
+George Eberhardt III’s terrazzo design

 Kim Nguyen – Terrazzo Artist